riscvarchive/riscv-code-size-reduction/existing_extensions/Huawei Custom Extension/riscv_preshifted_arithmetic.rst

 - enabled with -fmerge-immshf
 - save 0.3% of Huawei IoT code size but also give performance improvement

+More details of the instruction usage is in this `spreadsheet <https://github.com/riscv/riscv-code-size-reduction/blob/master/existing_extensions/Huawei%20Custom%20Extension/Huawei%20IoT%20preshifted%20arithmetic%20usage.xlsx>`_

 Opcode Assignment
 -----------------